- There are several types of fat in the food we eat: unsaturated (monounsaturated and polyunsaturated), saturated, and trans fat.

 - Forming part of your brain and nervous system

 - Forming cell membranes for every cell in your body

-- Carrying vitamins throughout your body
+- Carrying vitamins and other nutrients through your body

 - Helping your body absorb fat-soluble vitamins from food (Vitamins A, D, E, K)